CRaC/docs/README.md

 ## User's flow
 <!--
-CRaC allows to start Java applications that are alreay initialized and warmed-up.
+CRaC allows to start Java applications that are already initialized and warmed-up.
 Deployment scheme reflects the need to collect the required data.
 -->